kyullog/Sprint-Challenge-Redux-Smurfs/Answers.md

 - Application state would be best used for important data that will have an effect on how the application functions as a whole.
 - Component state is best for information that can be temporarily held within a component before being sent to an action creator to create some type of change to the application state.

-4. What is middleware?
-5. Describe `redux-thunk`, what does it allow us to do?
+4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-6. Which `react-redux` method links up our `components` with our `redux store`?
+- redux-thunk is a middleware library that allows us to perform asynchronous functions with Redux, such as making calls to API's to access and manipulate data remotely, without breaking Redux.
+Action creators using thunk must return a function that is then intercepted by thunk, which does its thing to keep the redux store happy while asynchronous functions are happening.